No3x/jrule-gradle-jar/README.md

 - `de/my/internal` place everything but rules here.
 You can name it whatever you like `e.g. org.my.package`

 ## Build
-When you wish to deploy your rules execute the `jar` task.
+When you wish to deploy your rules execute the `assemble` task.

 > The `rules-jar` folder will contain your custom rules compiled to a jar.
 This is picked up by jrule on change.